deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 ![](charts/charts_7_4.png "🔼 Figure 3: Evaluation of DPLM-2 on unconditional structure-sequence co-generation.
 Here for designability of co-generated proteins, we use ESMFold to obtain refolded structure of DPLM-2-generated sequence and measure the structural similarity between DPLM-2-generated structure and the refolded structure, which aims to measure the compatibility of the co-generated structure and sequence pairs.")

-> 🔼 Figure 3 presents the evaluation results of DPLM-2's unconditional structure-sequence co-generation performance in terms of designability, diversity, novelty, and length extrapolation.
+> 🔼 Figure 3 shows the evaluation results of DPLM-2 on unconditional protein generation, illustrating the model's ability to generate high-quality, diverse, and novel protein sequences and structures simultaneously.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Evaluation of DPLM-2 on unconditional structure-sequence co-generation.
 Here for designability of co-generated proteins, we use ESMFold to obtain refolded structure of DPLM-2-generated sequence and measure the structural similarity between DPLM-2-generated structure and the refolded structure, which aims to measure the compatibility of the co-generated structure and sequence pairs.